helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

-   ↓ Fetch ALL products from UK Magento catalog_product_entity ├─→ Only inserts NEW SKUs into inventory_metadata ├─→ Existing products are PRESERVED (no overwrites) ├─→ Filters out products with "AW365" in name
-   └─→ Does NOT filter by enabled/disabled status (all products synced)
+   ↓ Fetch ALL products from UK Magento catalog_product_entity ├─→ Only inserts NEW SKUs into inventory_metadata ├─→ Existing products are PRESERVED (no overwrites) ├─→ Filters out products with no categories assigned ├─→ Filters out products with "AW365" in any category ├─→ Filters out products with no website assignment (blank product_websites) └─→ Does NOT filter by enabled/disabled status (all products synced)

 3. MERGE IDENTIFIER PRODUCTS